FLHDE/freelancer-text-strings-revision/README.md

 ## Changes
 Approximately 1,700 lines from the text strings in Jason's Freelancer Patch have been updated with the following changes:
-* Made sentences more concise for better readability
+* Made wordy sentences more concise for better readability
 * Fixed typos for misspelled words like 'Niboium', 'Aschroft', and 'excerise'
 * Correctly spelled several names in the game, like 'Curaçao', 'Tenerife', and 'Rügen'
 * Applied general grammar fixes